 I would like to extend an award for a Graduate Assistant into the next year.
 Can I?

 I need more money/want to extend or expand my project.
-Can I apply for a new grant?
+Can I apply for a new project?

 If I provide updates and photographs to the Committee, can my project be featured on the Sustainability website?